 Contested custody cases requires the use of “unconventional” methods with respect to gathering facts to help it made rulings.
-The parties to the custody action can appear pro se, where they speak for themselves, or by their lawyers.
+The parties to the custody action can appear pro se, where they speak for themselves, or by their family lawyers.
 But children’s interests must also be given considerable consideration with respect to custody and visitation.
 This is routinely accomplished by the use of a guardian ad litem as their voice or by them speaking directly with the judge.

 GAL as Child’s Voice